 Beyond the Bricks: Music Hall Outreach Programs

 "Fascinating!"
 "Fabulous tour guides" "A must see for all who live here!"
-Rave reviews are rolling in for the ''Beyond the Bricks'' Tours, part of the wide range of special programs provided by SPMH.
+Rave reviews are rolling in for the ''Beyond the Bricks'' Tours, part of the wide range of special outreach programs provided by SPMH.
 From Music Hall Walking Tours, to Speakers and presentations, to In-School programs, The Society for the Preservation of Music Hall's knowledgeable team members share stories and anecdotes on the structure's history and fabulous architecture, design construction, people who helped make it happen, and the cultural neighborhood of 1878.
-Everyone who experiences a Beyond the Bricks program gains new insight into why Cincinnati Music Hall truly merits its designation as one of the best and most beautiful concert theaters in the world.
+Everyone who experiences a Beyond the Bricks program gains new insight into why Cincinnati Music Hall truly merits its designation as a community event gathering place and one of the best and most beautiful concert theaters in the world.

 Beyond the Bricks Walking Tours Resume May 2017!

-The popular ''Beyond the Bricks'' tours will be held Saturdays from 10:00am to 11:30am and Thursdays from 4:00pm to 5:30pm.
+The popular ''Beyond the Bricks'' Walking Tours will be held Saturdays from 10:00am to 11:30am and Thursdays from 4:00pm to 5:30pm.
 As Music Hall is closed during revitalization, tours are entirely outdoors, rain or shine.
 Wear comfortable clothing and shoes, and sunscreen, hat and sunglasses are recommended.
 No pets - no alcohol, but bring bottled water.
 And individuals under 18 must be accompanied by a guardian.
 While we are happy to make reasonable accommodations for all people, tours are not recommended for very young children or people for whom walking is difficult.
 For more information on BTB Outdoor Tours, check out the Frequently Asked Questions.

 Walking Tour Fees and Special Offers